ANIML SC 3045RW - Animal Breeding and Genetics III

 Course Learning Outcomes

-1 To understand and be able to consider the tools available to maximise response to genetic selection in a variety of animal species 2 To understand inbreeding and crossbreeding effects related to production and conservation of species 3 To understand complex inheritance 4 To be able to assess animal physical structure and make selection decisions based on that structure 5 To be able to design a breeding program
+1 Describe the tools available to maximise response to genetic selection in a variety of animal species 2 Describe inbreeding and crossbreeding effects related to production and conservation of species 3 Describe complex inheritance 4 Assess animal phenotypes and make selection decisions based on that structure 5 Design a breeding program

 University Graduate Attributes